Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: The Mt-MBSP Method

-Our construction \eqref{p3}-\eqref{p4} allows for simplicity of Bayesian computation.
-In particular, if $p(\theta)$ in \eqref{p3} is a Gaussian density, then the conditional density for $\theta$ is \textit{also} Gaussian.
+It is noted that $y$ is determined by $\omega$ and $z$. } Our construction \eqref{p4}-\eqref{p3} allows for simplicity of Bayesian computation.
+In particular, if $p(\theta)$ in \eqref{p3} is a Gaussian density, then the conditional density $p(\theta\mid\omega,z)$ is \textit{also} Gaussian.
 This implies that modeling the $q$ responses through a latent Gaussian distribution leads to tractable full conditionals.